miquels/notflix-server/README.md

-# Tink Server
+# Notflix Server

-This is the Tink backend server.
+This is the Notflix backend server.
 It does a couple of things:

 - HTTP server for data (movies, images, etc) at /\_data/<source-id>/path/...
 - Supports image resizing (?w=num&h=num&q=num) with a local cache